 Lia Hills

 Lia Hills is a poet, novelist and translator.
-Her work has been published, performed, and translated both locally and internationally, and focuses on sources of meaning.
+Her work has been published, performed, and translated both locally and internationally, and nominated for numerous awards, including the Miles Franklin Literary Award.

 What other jobs have you had?